EMOD-Hub/emod-api/tests/README.md

 ## Running the Tests

-You can run the tests by executing the following command in the terminal from the root directory of your project:
+Run the tests using the following command from the root directory of the project:

-`$ python -m pytest -v`
+`$ python -m pytest -v tests/`

 The `pytest` module will automatically discover and execute all the tests present in the `tests/` folder (including the ones in `/unittest`).

+## Estimating Test Coverage

+Estimate test coverage using the following command from the root directory of the project:

+`$ python -m pytest -v tests/ --cov=emod_api`

+The pytest coverage plugin will generate a report estimating the fraction of statements with test coverage.

 ## Adding New Tests